Flat sheets vs fitted sheets

 How to choose flat sheets and fitted sheets

-FITTED SHEET SIZES - For a fitted sheet the size should be the same size as your mattress.
+Fitted Sheet Sizes - For a fitted sheet the size should be the same size as your mattress.
 So, if you sleep on a King size mattress, your fitted sheet should be King size.
 Otherwise the fitted sheet corners won't hug your mattress corners.

 These are our scooms sheet sizes: